szczyglis-dev/py-gpt/README.md

 ```

 **Tip**: you can use `PyInstaller` to create a compiled version of
-the application for your system.
+the application for your system (version < 6.x, e.g. 5.13.2).

 ## Other requirements